wp-kitten/cp-regenerate-thumbnails/README.md

 # cp-regenerate-thumbnails
 Regenerate thumbnails with one click.
+A [ContentPress](https://github.com/wp-kitten/contentpress) Plugin.